wavemechanics/etype/README.md

 ```
 error chain:
     *fmt.wrapError some annotation: code 400: temporary: original error
-    *qerrors.ErrStatusCode code 400: temporary: original error
+    *myapp.ErrStatusCode code 400: temporary: original error
-    *qerrors.TemporaryError temporary: original error
+    *myapp.TemporaryError temporary: original error
-    qerrors.Sentinel original error
+    etype.Sentinel original error
 ```

 ## Annotations

-With the new `fmt.Errorf`, you can annotate errors without getting complicated, and without losing the benefits of `Is` and `As`, no matter how many annotations are added:
+With the `xerrors.Errorf`, you can annotate errors without getting complicated, and without losing the benefits of `Is` and `As`, no matter how many annotations are added:

 ```
 if err != nil {
-    return fmt.Errorf("could get details for user %s: %w", user_id, err)
+    return xerrors.Errorf("could get details for user %s: %w", user_id, err)
 }
 ```